-When you are ill with an acute illness such as bronchitis or the flu, you recognize that you will feel better and back to normal within a short period of time.
-A chronic illness, on the other hand, is different.
-A chronic illness may never go away and can disrupt your life and your family’s life in a number of ways.
+When you have an acute illness such as bronchitis or the flu, you know you’ll feel better and be back to normal within a short period of time.
+This isn’t true with a chronic illness.
+It may never go away and can disrupt your life in a number of ways.

 Physical changes from a disease may affect your appearance.
 These changes can turn a positive self-image into a poor one.
-When you don't feel good about yourself, you may prefer to be alone and withdraw from friends and social activities.
-Mood disorders such as depression and anxiety are common complaints of people with chronic conditions, but they are extremely treatable.
+When you don't feel good about yourself, you may withdraw from friends and social activities.
+Mood disorders such as depression and anxiety are common complaints of people with chronic conditions, but they’re extremely treatable.

 If you’re a homemaker, your work may take much longer to do.
-You may need the help of your spouse, a relative, or a home healthcare provider.
-As your life changes, you may feel a loss of control, anxiety, and uncertainty of what lies ahead.
-In addition, there may be role reversals in families, as family members who were once stay-at-home now have to go back to work, due to their significant other’s inability to work.
+You might need to ask for help from your spouse, a relative, or a home healthcare provider.
+As your life changes, you may feel a loss of control, anxiety, and uncertainty about the future.
+In some families, there could be a role reversal where people who were able to stay at home must return to work.

 Stress can build and can shape your feelings about life.
-Prolonged stress can lead to frustration, anger, hopelessness, and, at times, depression.
-The person with the illness is not the only one affected; family members are also influenced by the chronic health problems of a loved one.
+Long periods of stress can lead to frustration, anger, hopelessness, and, at times, depression.
+This can happen not only to you, but also to your family members.
+They’re also influenced by the chronic health problems of a loved one.

 The following is a checklist of the sources and signals of stress that you may experience with chronic illness.
 Seek help from a mental health provider as early as possible to help you understand and cope with your illness better.